SaaS Management is the process of managing the cloud-based software applications used in a company.

 Let’s take a closer look.

-Discovering the right software to use is becoming harder everyday.
+Discovering the right software to use is becoming harder every day.
 Think of how you ended up using the software you depend on daily.
 Maybe it was already in use when you joined the team.
-Or it is a well known application in the space and considered one of the leading solutions that most other companies or teams your size use.
+Or it is a well-known application in the space and considered one of the leading solutions that most other companies or teams your size use.
 Or maybe you chose it based on a recommendation.
-We liken the discover process to visibility, collaboration and recommendations:
+We liken the discovery process to visibility, collaboration and recommendations: